Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

 Otherwise, you risk to end up with frustrated customers.

-Here’s the final thought we want to leave you with: the fact that some bots fail today doesn’t mean that it’s better to give up and stop experimenting.
+Here’s the final thought we want to leave you with: the fact that some chatbots fail today doesn’t mean that it’s better to give up and stop experimenting.

 If you keep persistent and clearly define purposes, chatbots will deliver real customer value and become perfect assistants for your business.